 For some, but not all, medication has completely changed the prognosis of mental illness.
 If a few days on medication can restore someone to functional behavior then it is clear that having a mental illness is not an incurable condition.

 We have also discovered that many of the things we used to consider mental illnesses were the result of a lack of skills.
 People who did not learn good social skills in childhood find it difficult to have good relationships in adulthood.
 The good news is that anything you learned incorrectly can be unlearned and that the human brain is never too old and rarely to sick to preclude the chance of learning new material.

-One other factor has challenged the notion that once mental ill, forever sick.
-Because of the stigma the mentally ill have traditionally faced many people hid their diseases.
-More and more of those who have had a mental ill have come forward to talk openly and honestly about their struggles.
+One other factor has challenged the notion that once mentally ill, forever sick.
+Because of the stigma, the mentally ill have traditionally faced many people hid their diseases.
+More and more of those who have had a mental illness have come forward to talk openly and honestly about their struggles.
 This openness is sometimes referred to as the consumer movement.

-It has become clear to me and to others that there are many highly functional individuals who have at one point or another in their life’s struggled with a mental, emotional or behavioral illness.
+It has become clear to me and to others that there are many highly functional individuals who have at one point or another in their lives have struggled with a mental, emotional, or behavioral illness.

-In truth half of all Americans are likely to experience one or more episodes of mental illness in their lifetimes.
-Those fortune enough to have a strong support system and willing to seek treatment can and do recover.
+In truth, half of all Americans are likely to experience one or more episodes of mental illness in their lifetimes.
+Those fortunate enough to have a strong support system and willing to seek treatment can and do recover.

 Many a tragedy, personal and public, might be averted if more people could be encouraged to go for treatment rather than trying to hide their symptoms and pretend to themselves and others that they were not struggling with a mental health challenge.